Powdery landscapes, delicious holiday foods, and traditions rooted in alpine culture: Christmas in Switzerland is more beautiful than any postcard.

 When shared with family and friends, many rituals of the season are more fun: making an Advent wreath, baking Christmas cookies, or stirring in a pot of melted cheese without losing the bread...

-Bundled up in warm winter coats, wearing hats and mittens, the Swiss also like to celebrate the holidays outdoors.
-In a best-case scenario, Switzerland is already being covered by the first snowfall as early as mid-November.
+Bundled in warm winter coats, hats, and mittens, the Swiss also celebrate the holidays outdoors.
+In a best-case scenario, Switzerland is already covered by the first snowfall as early as mid-November.

-When the landscape is covered in white, the traditional St. Nicholas Day is that much more magical.
+The traditional St. Nicholas Day is more magical when the landscape is covered in white.
 And strolling through a Christmas market while thick snowflakes fall from the night sky is an unbeatable experience.

-I assume that you are reading this Christmas in Switzerland guide because you want to learn about the most important Swiss Christmas traditions.
-From recipes for popular Swiss Christmas cookies to listings of Swiss Christmas markets and personal anecdotes: you have come to the right place.
+I assume you are reading this Christmas in Switzerland guide because you want to learn about the most important Swiss Christmas traditions.
+You have come to the right place, from recipes for popular Swiss Christmas cookies to listings of Swiss Christmas markets and personal anecdotes.
 And, of course, I have covered everything you always wanted to know about Swiss Santa, a.k.a.
 Samichlaus or Père Noël...

 From A to Z, here are some of the most significant Christmas in Switzerland traditions: